ugurserhattoy/TSA/.github/pull_request_template.md

 ### 🔖 To be warn!

 - [ ] Tests must be successful.
-- [ ] Only main branch releases will be pushed.
+- [ ] Use tags for only main branch.